brekker23/English-word-frequencies/README.md

 The word-count.txt file has every word in the english language in the first column, along with the number of times that it appeared in public domain books in the second column.

-The word-percentage.txt file has every word in the english language in the first column, along with the percentage of all words that it comprises.
+The word-percentages.txt file has every word in the english language in the first column, along with the percentage of all words that it comprises.
 These percentages are generally very low.